Hyman Bloom:

 From 1958 through 1961, Bloom didn’t exhibit any particular preference in materials or subject matter when it came to works on paper.
 He produced major drawings in ink, gouache and conte crayon.
 Gallery 13 shows a selection of these works.

-Subject: miscellaneous studies
+miscellaneous studies

 Gallery 14 shows works that Bloom produced between the mid 1950s and the mid 1960s that are best categorized as “studies”.
 The subjects are those that Bloom often used for studies: head portraits, fish, and rabbi with torah.
 Most often done in black ink, but occasionally in conte crayon, these studies were clearly something he enjoyed producing.
 The head studies are sometimes in the manner of Old Master caricature portraits and da Vinci’s “grotesques”12.

-The Mature Draughtsman -- PART II (1962 -1971)
+The Mature Draughtsman -- The 1960s

-With the intention of focusing exclusively on drawing for 6 months, Bloom put aside oil paints completely in 1962.
-He said “I thought by reducing the variables I could get to fundamental issues.
+He described his motivation this way: “I thought by reducing the variables I could get to fundamental issues.
 The Sung painters, after all, have a complete aesthetic in black and white, and I had hoped by imposing such limits I might be able to give greater strength to the whole composition.
-Also I wanted to explore charcoal tone as Redon had done, and pursue ideas I had developed from studying the drawings and prints of Altdorfer and Bresdin.”13
+Also I wanted to explore charcoal tone as Redon had done, and pursue ideas I had developed from studying the drawings and prints of Altdorfer and Bresdin.”

 From the San Francisco Chronicle: